top of page

 • León / Guanajuato International Airport (BJX)

-Distance to San Miguel: approximately 1.5 to 2 hours drive.
+Distance to San Miguel: Approximately 1.5 to 2 hour drive.

 • Mexico City International Airport (MEX)

-Distance to San Miguel: approximately 3.5 to 4 hours drive (depending on traffic).
+Distance to San Miguel: Approximately 3.5 to 4 hour drive.

-• Travel times may vary depending on traffic, so we recommend planning accordingly and allowing extra time when needed.
+• Travel times may vary depending on traffic, so we recommend planning accordingly.

-• Uber is also widely available and considered a safe and easy way to get around.
+• Uber is widely available and considered a safe and easy way to get around.

 • If you’re traveling with a group, coordinating shared transportation can be a great option.
 Below are a few transportation options for your convenience.